vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 The existing promises and safety-checks of ERS are unchanged.
 Unreachable tablets are not automatically ignored: reachability and durability checks can still block ERS.
 Under `semi_sync` durability, an unreachable primary and another unreachable potential acknowledger can block ERS because the pair could still accept writes.
 This protection predates v25.
 Promotion rules, cross-cell restrictions, errant-GTID detection, semi-sync forward progress and shard-lock checks still apply.
 A tablet that returns an apply error is excluded from promotion and cannot count as a semi-sync acknowledger, but its received position is retained as evidence for errant-GTID detection

 The relay-log waits share the configured timeout budget, including any additional waits needed after errant-GTID detection.
-This is not a guarantee that a slow tablet can never delay another part of the reparent; it removes the requirement for every tablet to finish the relaylog apply phase
+A slow tablet can still delay another part of the reparent

 This optimization depends on the received-history information available with MySQL GTIDs.
 File-position replication and MariaDB retain the existing wait-for-all behaviour on this path.
 For eligible shards there is no new flag to enable; this is the default in Vitess 25